-UCSC policy requires that all faculty, staff, visiting researchers, and students who work directly with vertebrate animals, unfixed animal tissues or body fluids, and/or who work in animal housing areas, participate in the ACUOHP.
-The ACUOHP provides a framework for assessing and controlling potential health risks for participants in animal research protocols.
+UCSC requires that all faculty, staff, visiting researchers, and students who work directly with vertebrate animals, unfixed animal tissues or body fluids, and/or who work in animal housing areas, participate in the Occupational Health Surveillance System (OHSS).
+The OHSS provides a framework for assessing and controlling potential health risks for participants in animal research protocols.

 Medical Surveillance Process